Simon Bahr writes music and thereby explores interconnections

 scholarship by the city of Cologne, where he is currently pursuing a

-master's degree in composition with Brigitta Muntendorf.
+master's degree in composition with Brigitta Muntendorf and Oxana Omelchuk.